MoralisWeb3/streams-beta/README.md

 ## Via WebUI

 1. Go to [Failed Deliveries](http://admin.moralis.io/streams/failed).
-All your failed deliveries will listed here.
+All your failed deliveries are listed here.

 ## Response